KingHakoob/ForLoopRecap/README.md

-This Repo is for a CodeStack Academy Lecture reviweing for loops in C#
+This Repo is for a CodeStack Academy Lecture reviewing for loops in C#